haw-hamburg-tor/parts-list-management-thymeleaf/README.md

-# Parts List Management with Java Swing
+# Parts List Management with Thymeleaf
 This repository contains a web application to manage components.
 It may be used
 * to show an overview of all components.